HZcohort/DiNetxify/README.md

 def load(self, file:str, force:bool=False):
 ```

-Loads data from a `.npy` file into the DiseaseNetworkData object.
+Load data from a `.pkl.gz` (gzip-compressed pickle) file and restore the attributes to this DiseaseNetworkData object.

 **Parameters:**

 - `file : str`
-  - Filename with `.npy` extension.
+  - The filename with or without `.pkl.gz` extension.
 - `force : bool, default=False`
   - If `True`, overwrites existing data attributes.